casper-network/docs-archive/implementation/serialization-standard.rst

 EraValidators Key
 ~~~~~~~~~~~~~~~~~~~~~~
-This key type is used specifically for storing information related to the set validators for a given era within global state.
+This key type is used specifically for storing information related to the set validators for a given era within the global state.
 Information for validator sets for a given era is stored under this key only.
 The identifier for this key is a wrapper around
 the primitive ``u64`` which corresponds to the era number for a given validator set.